2026 Budget

 Education Fund:

-Pays Teachers
+Pays for Teachers and Learning

 Funded by: State Tuition Support paid in a “per-pupil” amount based on student enrollment, called “Average Daily Membership” (ADM)